joshuajung/vscode-outsourceComponent/README.md

 ## Usage
 1. Select a line or code block to extract to an own component.
-2. Run the `Outsource Component` command
+2. Run the `Outsource Selected Component…` command